 - Taco Soup

 - Slow Cooker Cilantro Lime Chicken

-Did you make these Mexican stuffed peppers?
+Did you make these Low Carb Mexican Stuffed Peppers?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.